 In a global sense, giant Asian hornets, of course, are dangerous for humans, but this danger is not critical, since it is entirely provoked by the person himself.
 These insects are by nature not very aggressive, they will attack only in self-defense or nest protection.

 Significantly greater harm to hornets is caused by apiaries, especially those on which less aggressive European honey bees are bred.
-Sometimes hornets have time to destroy a whole bee family in a few hours, and therefore local beekeepers conduct an ongoing systematic struggle with them.
+Sometimes hornets have time to destroy a whole bee family in a few hours, and so local beekeepers conduct an ongoing systematic struggle with them.

 In general, the mortality from the bites of giant hornets is quite high: in some regions, up to 100 people per year die.
-But it's fair to say that most of the dead are those beekeepers who, without special protective equipment, actively destroy the hornets' nests and, as a result, fall under their massive attacks.
+But it's fair to say that most of the dead are the same beekeepers who, without special protective equipment, actively destroy the hornets' nests and, as a result, fall under their massive attacks.

 On a note